Create and manage Amazon EMR Clusters from SageMaker Studio to run interactive Spark and ML workloads – Part 1

 CloudFormation stack for end-to-end demo

 The following stack provides an end-to-end CloudFormation template that stands up a private VPC, a SageMaker domain attached to that VPC, and a SageMaker user with visibility to the pre-created AWS Service Catalog product.
-This stack is intended for users who don’t already have an existing Studio domain.
-If you have an existing Studio domain that you want to use, use the stack in the next section.

 To launch the end-to-end stack, choose the stack for your desired Region.

 After we launch the stack, we can see that our Studio domain has been created, and

 studio-user is attached to an execution role that was created with visibility to our Service Catalog product.